 Message Brief: This document provides your ad agency, sales force, and others with the consistent, laser-focused message targets will receive.
 Depending on the quality of your front-end VOC work, you can data-mine your interviews for the exact hot-button language prospects use… boosting keyword search success.

-If you’d like to learn more, please download our newly revised, 26-page e-book, 12 New Rules of B2B Product Launch.
+If you’d like to learn more, note this brief video on product launch excellence.
+For more depth, we have newly revised e-book available, 12 New Rules of B2B Product Launch.
 Also, we have recently completed a much more powerful, online version of our LaunchStar® software… now available on a subscription basis.
 This software contains everything a B2B product launch team needs to ignite its next launch… not “release” it.
-For information, please visit launchstar.theaiminstitute.com.